hsk360/hsk360/README.md

 -    Taking care of family and friends

  🌱 I’m currently learning organizational security from AD structure to policies to vulnerability management to SIEM management to....

- 💞️ I’m looking to collaborate on
+ 💞️ I’m looking to collaborate with professional, respectful, and inclusive teammates with extraordinary talents.

 <!---